On the Density of Happy Numbers: Introduction

-If we change the map, instead sending an integer to the sum of the cubes of its digits, then there are 9 different cycles that are possible (see \cite{guy}).
-There are many possible generalizations of these kinds of maps, for instance Grundman and Teeple in \cite{ref2} considered the map which sends an integer $n$ to the sum of the $e$'th power of its base $b$ digits.
-When appropriate we adopt their notation of $(e,b)$-happy numbers, which are numbers eventually arriving at $1$ under this map.
-The results of this paper, however, apply to a broader class of functions.
+If we change the map, instead sending an integer to the sum of the cubes of its digits, then there are 9 different possible cycles (see Section \ref{sec:cubing}).
+Many generalizations of these kinds of maps have been studied.
+For instance, \cite{ref2} considered the map which sends an integer $n$ to the sum of the $e$'th power of its base-$b$ digits.
+In this paper, we study a more general class of functions.